A Yaktoku service

 Check your inbox.

-You'll receive a written critique — usually within ten minutes, sometimes faster.
-No dashboard to log into.
-No subscription to cancel.
+Usually ten minutes, sometimes faster.
+Nothing to log into.
+Nothing to cancel.

 What's in the critique

-Classification — Function, level, industry, and an honest first impression in one line.
+Classification — Function, level, industry, plus one honest first-impression line.

-What's working — Real strengths worth preserving, stated briefly.
+What's working — Real strengths, stated briefly.
+We don't pad.

 The AI-fingerprint audit — The bullets that could be on anyone's resume.
 Quoted back to you, with rewrites.